Debajyoti0-0/Brahmastra/README.md

 - LFI Vulnerability Finder: The tool assists in finding Local File Inclusion (LFI) vulnerabilities on a target URL.
 It checks if the target URL is susceptible to LFI attacks.

-These are the main features of the tool you provided, offering a range of functionalities for reconnaissance, vulnerability assessment, and security testing.
+These are the main features of the Brahmastra tool, offering a range of functionalities for reconnaissance, vulnerability assessment, and security testing.

 ## ⁉️ Usage: